alexchilton/CAS_AML_Final_Project/Documentation/Final_report.md

 ### Protein Structure Preprocessing

-#### Overview

-We propose a memory-efficient preprocessing pipeline for the systematic extraction of structural, geometric, and physicochemical features from Protein Data Bank (PDB) files.
-The workflow is implemented as a modular system and designed to handle large-scale datasets with minimal memory overhead.
+A memory-efficient preprocessing pipeline was proposed for the systematic extraction of structural, geometric, and physicochemical features from Protein Data Bank (PDB) files.
+The implementation was designed as a modular system and built to handle large-scale datasets with minimal memory overhead.
+All files with the `.pdb` extension were identified and validated by size $S$.
+Only those satisfying the condition:

-#### Input Filtering

-All files with the `.pdb` extension are recursively identified.
-Each file is validated by size $S$, and only those satisfying the condition:

 $$S \leq S_{\text{max}} \quad \text{with} \quad S_{\\text{max}} = 25\,\text{MB}$$
-are processed.
+were processed.

-#### Structural Parsing

-Using BioPython, the structure is parsed at the atomic level.
-Each standard residue is extracted and stored by chain.
-A tuple representation is maintained:
+Using BioPython, the structures were parsed at the atomic level, where each standard residue was extracted and stored by chain as a tuple representation of the form:

 $$
 a_i = (\text{chain\_id}, r_i, t_i, a_i^n, e_i, \vec{x}_i)